Hybrid VQE-CVQE algorithm using diabatic state preparation: Overview of CVQE

 which covers the state subspace $\mathcal V$.
+One could variationally optimize $\phi$, however, we know that the optimal solution corresponds to the solution found by diagonalizing the effective Hamiltonian.
+We consider diagonalization to be a method for optimizing the variational problem.
 Thus, for a set values ($N_{\tau}$,$\Delta \tau$), our method is CVQE with the specific ansatz.
 However, if either $N_{\tau}$ or $\tau$ are allowed to vary then our method can be thought of as a hybrid VQE-CVQE method.